o3de/o3de.org/content/docs/welcomeguide/wg-editor.md

+---
+description: ' Learn to use the Lumberyard Editor. '
+slug: wg-editor
+title: Introduction to the Lumberyard Editor
+---
 # Introduction to the Lumberyard Editor<a name="wg-editor"></a>

 Lumberyard Editor is your primary workspace\.
 From here, you access all of the tools to design, create, test, play, and deploy your project\.
 If you have used other professional engines or 3D animation packages, you’ll find the user experience familiar and adapt to Lumberyard Editor quickly\.